Updated August 2018 to reflect changes to tax legislation.

 Ownership and Organizational Structure

-However, if the exporting entity is a C corporation, the IC-DISC should be set up as a sibling to the exporting entity rather than a subsidiary, and it should generally be owned by the exporting entity’s individual shareholders.
+If the exporting entity is a C corporation, the IC-DISC should generally be set up as a sibling to the exporting entity rather than as a subsidiary, and it should generally be owned by the exporting entity’s individual shareholders.
+With IC-DISCs, it’s also important to take into account the new foreign-derived intangible income deduction for C corporations that was included under the TCJA.

-Note that the shareholders of the IC-DISC don’t need to be the same as the shareholders of the exporting company.
-An IC-DISC can be used to provide a benefit to key employees or as a tool in estate and or succession planning.
-Consult with your tax advisor regarding the issues and risks involved with these arrangements before using an IC-DISC for key employees, estate planning, or succession planning.
+It’s worth noting that the shareholders of the IC-DISC don’t need to be the same as the shareholders of the exporting company.
+An IC-DISC can be used to provide a benefit to key employees or as a tool in estate and/or succession planning.
+Consult with your tax advisor regarding the issues and risks involved with these arrangements before using an IC-DISC for any of these purposes.

 The dividends paid from an IC-DISC to its shareholders are generally considered to be foreign-source income.
 This makes the use of an IC-DISC particularly valuable to US shareholders with passive foreign tax credit carryovers.